ryentzer/webpack.js.org/content/get-started/index.md

 <html>
   <head>
     <title>Webpack demo</title>
+  </head>
+  <body>
+    <div id='root'></div>
 -   <script src='https://unpkg.com/lodash@4.16.6' type='text/javascript'></script>
 -   <script src='index.js' type='text/javascript'></script>
 +   <script src='dist/bundle.js' type='text/javascript'></script>
-  </head>
-  <body>
-    <div id='root'></div>
   </body>
 </html>
 ```

 Here, `index.js` explicitly requires `lodash` to be present, and binds it as `_` (no global scope pollution).

 By stating what dependencies a module needs, webpack can use this information to build a dependency graph.
 It then uses the graph to generate an optimized bundle where scripts will be executed in the correct order.
-Also unused dependencies will not be included in the bundle.
+Also, unused dependencies will not be included in the bundle.

 Now run `webpack` on this folder with the entry file to be `index.js` and to output a `bundle.js` file which bundles all the code required for the page.